 Trad and Crack Climbing

-This is where the Evolv Rave shine.
+This is where this shoe shines.
 The stiff, full-length midsole and arch wings outsole make these great for long, challenging trad routes and cracks.
 There’s enough support here to prevent foot fatigue.
 But the fit also feels forgiving and confidence-inspiring.

 These comfortable, all-around slippers perform well on even the smallest edges and nubs.
 Their variable thickness rand (VTR) offers support and durability where needed but slims down for added sensitivity in select areas.
 These have changed a lot of preconceived notions about slip-on climbing shoes.
 And they’re budget-friendly too.
 Much more than another pair of baggy-heeled slippers.
 Recommended.

 |Experience level||Beginner, Intermediate, Advanced|

 |Midsole||Full Length with Arch Wings|

 |Last||Slip-lasted (new design)|